Avengers 4 is currently 3 hours, says director

 "Could you read Russo's Mouth during the Video?" wrote one Twitter user.
 "The Title was censored but I think you could still read his mouth, it is slightly delayed."

 Russo was asked how to keep noted blabbers Ruffalo and Tom Holland from spoiling the movie plot.
-"Didn't we fire Mark Ruffalo?" he asked.
+"Didn't we fire Mark Ruffalo?" he was asked.
 (Yes, they did -- but we're still assuming it's one big joke.)
+"Yes, we fired Mark Ruffalo.
+Mark's fired," he said.

 The director was also asked if the stakes would be higher in Avengers 4 than in previous movies.
 "Absolutely 100 percent the highest of any of the films to date, without question," he said.
 Well, duh, since half your core cast is "dead."